ppossanzini/MapZilla/docs/source/Lists-and-arrays.md

 }
 ```

-AutoMapper still requires explicit configuration for child mappings, as AutoMapper cannot "guess" which specific child destination mapping to use.
+MapZilla still requires explicit configuration for child mappings, as MapZilla cannot "guess" which specific child destination mapping to use.
 Here is an example of the above types:

 ```c#
 var configuration = new MapperConfiguration(c=> {